ehoeks/Blind_quartets/README.md

 Player A looses if after player A's Question there is no valid state.
 Player B looses if after players B's Answer there is no valid state.

+### out of cards
+When a player A who has the turn has run out of cards:
+- The just quetioned player B gets the turn (if that one has cards left)
+- Then
+  - **house rule x** From the players with at least one card the first (clockwise from A) player get the turn.
+  - **house rule y** From the players with the least (but at least one) cards the first (clockwise from A) player get the turn.
+  - **house rule z** From the players with the most cards the first (clockwise from A) player get the turn.

+### End of game
+The game end when all but one player lost due to an invalid move (outcome I) or all quartets are won (outcome II).
+I: The player who didn't lose, automatically wins.
+II: The player who has the most quartets (and aquired the final one first) Wins.

 ## Implementation

 ### State